evelyntys/project-3-figuya/README.md

 ### <b> 2.
 Scope</b>

 <b>Content</b>

-Content from the website is largely dependent on contribution from the general public.
-Contributions will be stored in a database, hence a backend server is required for communication between React and MongoDB.

-An Express server has been set up and deployed to Heroku, and API endpoints are accessible via the base [link](https://etys-tattoo-artists.herokuapp.com/).

-The github repository for the restful API can be found [here](https://github.com/evelyntys/project-2-restful-api).
+Products will be provided by the shop owner and admins.
+A server is also required for communication between the front-end and back-end platform.
+Hence, an [express server](https://etys-figuya-express.herokuapp.com/) has been set up, which serves as an admin panel and provides the restful API endpoints at the same time.

 <b>Functional Requirements</b>